 - Pet easily adapts to different environments

-The goal of food therapy is to create and maintain balance in an animal’s body.
-Animals that are already generally balanced do very well on an energetically balanced or “neutral” diet.
+The goal of food therapy is creating and maintaining balance in an animal’s body.
+Animals that are already balanced do very well on an energetically balanced or “neutral” diet.

 TCVM Energetically Neutral Foods

-Use Eastern Food Therapy to maintain your dog’s energetic balance.
+Eastern Food Therapy maintains your dog’s energetic balance.